domoticz/domoticz/dzVents/documentation/README.md

 	end
 }
 ```
+**Note**: there can be only one `global_data.lua` on your system.
+Either in `/path/to/domoticz/scripts/dzVents/script` or in Domoticz' internal GUI web editor.

 ## Requiring your own modules
 If you don't want to use the helpers support, but you want to require your own modules, place them either in `/path/to/domoticz/scripts/dzVents/modules` or `/path/to/domoticz/scripts/dzVents/scripts/modules` as these folders are already added to the Lua package path.
 You can just require those modules: `local myModule = require('myModule')`